Register

 Despite increasing attention over the past few years, however, the middle tier is not well-understood and its potential remains largely untapped.
 Increased understanding of its nuances, strengths, gaps, and opportunities is required to identify recommendations that will strengthen and leverage it for improved education systems in countries around the world.

-On December 11, the Center for Universal Education (CUE) will host a discussion on current and potential roles of the middle tier in scaling innovation and strengthening learning outcomes.
-Drawing on just-completed research and four case studies from El Salvador, the Kyrgyz Republic, Malawi, and Nepal, CUE Senior Fellow Brad Olsen will present findings from his new report, “Unlocking the potential of middle-tier education governance for scaling impact in low- and middle-income countries.”
-Following that, a panel discussion will explore how to more fully engage mid-level officials in the work of identifying, adopting, piloting, contextualizing, and scaling innovations.
+On December 11, the Center for Universal Education (CUE) hosted a discussion on current and potential roles of the middle tier in scaling innovation and strengthening learning outcomes and share findings from the Research on Scaling the Impact of Innovations in Education (ROSIE) project, part of the Global Partnership for Education’s Knowledge and Innovation Exchange (KIX).
+Drawing on just-completed research and four case studies from El Salvador, the Kyrgyz Republic, Malawi, and Nepal, CUE Senior Fellow Brad Olsen presented findings from his new report, “Unlocking the potential of middle-tier education governance for scaling impact in low- and middle-income countries.”
+Following that, a panel discussion explored how to more fully engage mid-level officials in the work of identifying, adopting, piloting, contextualizing, and scaling innovations.
 This is important because recognizing and leveraging the middle-tier’s knowledge, expertise, and proximity to schools will help drive improvement in learning outcomes.

 Agenda